 But times have changed, and now when people see their name in the subject line they often equate it with “trying to sell me something” or, at best, “commercial email”.
 In other words, their first name in the subject line tells them that they can safely skip over that email, and not open it.

 Plus, a very large amount of actual spam uses subject line personalization, making users even less likely to open an email with their name in the subject line.

 For a more detailed article including survey results about the effect of subject line personalization, see our article How Do People respond to Personalization in Email Subject Lines.

 And while we’re talking about subject lines, of course your subject line has to do nearly all of the heavy lifting in terms of getting people to open your email, so regardless of personalization be sure that your subject lines are compelling.

 One of the first indicators that the email you are sending may be landing in the spam folder is a downward trend in open rates (which is one of the reasons that it’s so important to be tracking them).
 This can become a vicious cycle, because one of the things that will cause an inbox provider to start putting you in the spam folder is inadequate open rates, and one of the reasons you may have inadequate open rates is because people aren’t seeing your email because it’s going to the spam folder.
 And the problem compounds, causing more and more of your email to go to the spam folder, and fewer and fewer people seeing it so they can’t open it.

-These are the top reasons that your mailing list may be experiencing a high level of FTOs, and why it’s so important to be tracking your open rates and to stay on top of them.
-It’s also why it’s important to remove email addresses that have not opened recently (a good rule of thumb is that if they haven’t opened the last 4 emails from you then you should remove them from your mailing list and add them to a reengagement campaign).
+These are the top reasons that your mailing list may be experiencing a high level of ‘failure to opens’, and why it’s so important to be tracking your open rates and to stay on top of them.
+It’s also why it’s important to remove email addresses that have not opened recently (a good general rule of thumb is that if they haven’t opened the last 4 to 6 emails from you then consider removing them from your mailing list and add them to a reengagement campaign).